davidosomething/dotfiles/vim/README.md

 - `<F11>` --
 - `<F12>` toggle paste mode

-See `after/plugin/mappings.vim` for non-plugin mappings.
+See `plugin/mappings.vim` for mappings not associated to vim-plug-managed plugins.